The Future of Google Ads (AdWords) In the Next Decade

 - Growing their inventory through expansion and acquisition.

-Phil said that “I don’t see a threat to Google within the ad industry per se.
+Phil said “I don’t see a threat to Google within the ad industry per se.
 Rather – the biggest threats to Google I can see are political.
 As nations gravitate towards the regulation of data, this [shift] will make it much harder for publishers like Google to monetise the vast amounts of data they collect.”

-Andrew questioned – “how can Google and Google Ads continue unabated, without some interference from anti-competitive laws, or big changes to privacy law?”
+Andrew questioned – “how can Google and Google Ads continue unabated without some interference from anti-competitive laws or big changes to privacy law?”

 Phil also saw eCommerce as being a key battleground – but with a different steer.
-“There are threats to search such as conversational ecommerce in FB messenger, 1-tap checkout in Instagram – but they aren’t existential.
+“There are threats to search such as conversational e-commerce in FB messenger, 1-tap checkout in Instagram – but they aren’t existential.
 Google has the resilience, tech and smarts to adapt to the new world.
 Also, money.
 Lots and lots of money.”

 The one thing we all agreed on was that the main threat was from Amazon.
-We also agreed that Amazon’s entry to the Australian market has been underwhelming to date, but that it’s a phased approach.
+We also agreed that Amazon’s entry to the Australian market has been underwhelming to date but that it’s a phased approach.
 With the large number of people on the ground here, they’re clearly not going anywhere soon.

 Miki questioned whether voice search could be a threat; “Becoming an expensive distraction as they work out how to own the market and monetise it, releasing devices with screens and starting to charge for their crowd-pleasing free services such as Gmail?”

-Will the ACCC ‘regulate’ Google Ads and what regulation should there be?
+Will the ACCC ‘regulate’ Google Ads?

-Most of the focus here was on data collection, but I was more interested in the ACCC’s comments around Google pushing its own product set within its platforms.
+Most of the focus here was on data collection, but I was more interested in the ACCC’s comments about Google pushing its own product set within its platforms.
 As well as a lack of regulation on its algorithms.

-Most of us agreed that Google has created this platform and has the right to promote its own products in any way it sees fit.
+Most of us agree that Google has created this platform and has the right to promote its own products in any way it sees fit.
 But none of us were overly comfortable with the power that provides them.
 Without being drawn on potential regulation, Dan pointed out that “while everyone wants to get a view into the black box, Google AdWords has been a large catalyst in the growth of Australian business.
 I think it’s done a pretty good job of growing the economy.”

 One of Miki’s main concerns was around trust and transparency around the auction and costs.
-Working in the insurance space where CPC’s are extremely high (top of page bid for the phrase ‘life insurance quote’ is AU$124), Miki questioned whether having “blind faith” that you’re only paying one cent more than the highest bidder, was satisfactory?
-It would be great for advertisers to have visibility and in this time of mistrust towards digital advertising would supply much needed PR.”
+Working in the insurance space where CPCs are extremely high (top-of-page bid for the phrase ‘life insurance quote’ is AU$124), Miki questioned whether having “blind faith” that you’re only paying one cent more than the highest bidder was satisfactory?
+It would be great for advertisers to have visibility and, in this time of mistrust towards digital advertising, would supply much-needed PR.”
 However, she believed that “Government would likely focus on protecting the privacy rights of consumers as well as controlling broadcasting and eradicating fake news.”

 The overarching opinion was that the ACCC is ‘a toothless tiger’, and that Australia will rely on other countries or regions to set the benchmark to implement regulations.